kleinbottle/swanlotus/content/blogs/mastering-time/mastering-time.md

 ## Done and dusted: out of mind

-"Professor Kravitis was unsentimental about his own accomplishments, which were staggering, given that when he became a full professor, he was half the average age of his peers," Sol resumed his narration.
+"Professor Karavitis was unsentimental about his own accomplishments, which were staggering, given that when he became a full professor, he was half the average age of his peers," Sol resumed his narration.
 "One day, I picked up enough courage to ask him why he did not celebrate his considerable academic accomplishments.
 He seemed almost diffident about his own capabilities."

-The answer that Professor Kravitis gave me was supremely insightful.
+The answer that Professor Karavitis gave me was supremely insightful.
 He said, "Once a task is done and dusted, forget about it.
 Even if what you did is worth a Nobel Prize, the fame that attends upon you lasts a paltry 15 minutes, if even that.

 "Sports stars, film actors, politicians, criminals, influencers, and such like are the modern glitterati, who bask in the glare of public attention and thrive on adulation.